 5:00 pm Saturday, January 19 at Sky's The Limit Observatory & Nature Center 9697 Utah Trail, Twentynine Palms, CA

-Sky’s The Limit Observatory and Nature Center initiated a Cultural Astronomy Series with Salt Songs & Sky Stories of the Nuwuvi (Southern Paiute) People, led by Matt Leivas, Director of the Chemehuevi Cultural Center on Saturday, January 19 .
+Sky’s The Limit Observatory and Nature Center initiated the Full Moon Cultural Series with Salt Songs & Sky Stories of the Nuwuvi (Southern Paiute) People, led by Matt Leivas, Director of the Chemehuevi Cultural Center on Saturday, January 19 .

 “The Salt Songs are an ancient song complex unique to Southern Paiute people of California, Arizona, Utah, and Nevada.
 The songs and ceremonies associated with them are highly significant cultural links, uniting contemporary people with their time of origin.
 They are at once healing and power songs of great importance today.” – Preface to Where Puha Sits; Salt Songs, Power, and the Oasis of Mara by Clifford E. Trafzer and Matthew (Matt) Hanks Leivas.